-There, it would seem, the matter rests for the time being.32 The broader question as to whether there are lessons to be learned from the Antarctic experience, - lessons which may yet be put to use in other conceivable settings, nevertheless remains a theme which one - at least in the academic community - would be well advised to not discard altogether.
-In this vein, the forthcoming 50th anniversary of the Antarctic Treaty would seem to provide an appropriate occasion as well as a positive incentive.
+Such utterances notwithstanding, the notion that the Antarctic treaty could somehow be used as a blueprint for addressing the alleged need for a new, international legal-political regime in the Arctic, has not gained traction during the past five years, since the adoption of the Ilulissat declaration.
+The broader question as to whether there are lessons to be learned from the Antarctic experience, lessons which may yet be put to use in other conceivable settings, nevertheless remains a theme which one, at least in the academic community, would be well advised to not discard altogether.